Rhône

 Rhône Wines

-Rhône wines come from the Rhône Valley in France, a region that's famous for its diverse terroirs and distinctive wine styles.
+The Rhône Valley is a region that's famous for its diverse terroirs and distinctive wine styles.
 The region splits into two main areas: the Northern Rhône and the Southern Rhône, each making wines with their own unique character.
+Owing to the warm conditions, there is much more red produced than white and rosé.

 Northern Rhône